City Park (New Orleans): Park history

 Many events have taken place at Tad Gormley Stadium in City Park.
 Actress Dorothy Lamour from New Orleans traveled the country selling war bonds, and in 1942, made a stop in her hometown to sell war bonds in Tad Gormley stadium.
 Bob Hope performed in the stadium in 1944.
 Roy Rogers and Trigger appeared in the stadium in 1959.
-Even the Beatles performed in the stadium in 1964, and tickets costed just $5.
+Even the Beatles performed in the stadium in 1964, and tickets cost just $5.
 In 1992, Tad Gormley Stadium was remodeled to host the US Olympic Track & Field Trials.

 After World War II, two additional 18-hole golf courses were added, I-610 was constructed through the park, a new golf clubhouse was erected, the Wisner Foundation subsidized the development of a scenic parkway running almost the entire length of Bayou St. John (Wisner Boulevard), and multiple rounds of expansion and improvement occurred involving various park facilities.
 By the 1970s, City Park featured four 18-hole golf courses, over 50 tennis courts, numerous other athletic fields and facilities, and the newly expanded New Orleans Museum of Art.
 However, as was the case with many urban parks during this period, City Park began to suffer neglect, the result of insufficient maintenance due to budget cuts.
 Towards the end of this period the Friends of City Park were formed (1979) to rally support and raise resources for the park.

 The first City Park Big Bass Fishing Rodeo took place in the park in 1946.
 In 1960, 593 fishermen from around the country participated in the rodeo.

 Until 1958, two years after Storyland opened, all park amenities, including the playground and Storyland, were restricted to white residents.
 African American children and families were banned from entering the park.

+Throughout the 1970s, Popp Fountain was the meeting place for the Religious Order of Witchcraft, an occultist coven founded by Mary Oneida Toups.